harris2001/CCSC2020/README.md

         print(e)
         await ctx.channel.send("Ops, something went wrong..")
 ```
-This particular line caught my attention, since it was passing the result of the decryption function into a subprosess as a variable {dec_in} via shell (shell = True)!
+This particular line caught my attention, since it was passing the result of the decryption function into a subprocess as a variable {dec_in} via shell (shell = True)!
 ```python
         getResult = subprocess.Popen(f'echo {dec_in} | rev', shell=True, stdout=subprocess.PIPE).stdout
 ```